Report an accessibility problem

 Description

-The minor in mathematics is designed for students who want to further their knowledge of mathematics by developing more organized and logical thinking.
+The minor program in mathematics is designed for students who want to further their knowledge of mathematics by developing more organized and logical thinking.
 It is beneficial for students majoring in any field where there is a need for quantification in the analysis of information.

 At a glance